fran13109/mvpChirp/README.md

-A MVP Text-to-Speech (TTS) project using Flask and Google Cloud Text-to-Speech, with a modern HTML/CSS/JS frontend.
+A MVP Text-to-Speech (TTS) project using Flask and Google Cloud Text-to-Speech

 It allows generating audios from text, playing them immediately, and browsing all previously generated audios in a scrollable media player.